jayeheffernan/dotfiles/README.md

-# The .dotfiles of Jaye Heffernan
+# My .dotfiles

-This repository contains my personal dotfiles for configuring my system.
-Notably, my Vim and Zsh configurations are maintained here.
+Including Vim, Zsh, and helpful utilities.

 ## How it works